Elemnir/little_doodles/README.md

 then create the database and tables (uses Sqlite by default), and starts the development server on port 8000 running over HTTP.

-Also, note the `keys.sh` file is intended to contain secrets for your project and shouldn't be committed to a repo or shared!
+Also, note the `little_doodles/local_settings.py` file is intended to contain secrets for your project and shouldn't be committed to a repo or shared!

 [badge]: https://flat.badgen.net/badge/made%20for/Godot%204.1%2b/478cbf
 [django-deploy]: https://docs.djangoproject.com/en/4.2/howto/deployment/